 Hard to make the transition from lazy summer days to those rushed school mornings?
 Here’s how to make it easier.

-What is it about this time of the year that I love?
+What is it about this back to school time of the year that I love?
 Is it the brand new shoes?
 The fresh start each kid gets to reinvent himself?
 Or the long-awaited structure the kids are craving?

 We go from one extreme to the other, literally, overnight.
 One day they’re in their PJs till noon and the next day they’re standing at the bus stop in their crisp uniforms and shiny school shoes.